 Even though there are still chemicals lurking in our beauty potions, we are one of the luckiest generations yet, as we know more about harmful ingredients in cosmetics than any generation of women who came before us!

 This page is a celebration of modern life and the wealth of knowledge we have readily available to assess what is good for us and what is not.
 Yes, the water can still be murky at times, but it’s the clearest it’s ever been.

-When looking at planet and people-friendly make-up, we’ll consider all aspects of environmental impact; packaging and waste, ingredients, sourcing and animal testing.
-It’s not just about zero waste makeup, as always we’ll cast our net a little wider to avoid buying from greenwashed brands who don’t go the extra mile towards sustainable business practices and is zero waste.
+When looking at planet and people-friendly makeup, we’ll consider all aspects of environmental impact; packaging and waste, ingredients, sourcing and animal testing.
+It’s not just about buying from zero waste makeup brands.
+As always we’ll cast our net a little wider to avoid buying from greenwashed brands who don’t go the extra mile towards sustainable business practices and is zero waste.

 Reducing the Size of your Makeup Bag

 When it comes to reducing environmental impact in your life and pursuing zero waste living, less is always more.
 The same applies to makeup.

 Throughout the years I have noticed that I only use a small amount of the makeup in my cosmetics bag.
 So to keep your routine lean coordinate and choose colour pallets wisely.
 Think of your wardrobe and colours that will complement your favourite outfits.
 There is no reason why you can’t mix makeup colours from your favourite zero waste makeup brands either.

 So just like the principles of a capsule wardrobe, you can make your makeup go further by knowing which colours can be blended together and which colours go with your complexion to extend their use and reduce waste.